-Your surgeon will recommend the type of surgery that is best for you, based on the condition that is causing your sciatica.
-Be sure to ask any questions so you clearly understand the procedure.
+Your surgeon will recommend the best type of surgery for you, based on the condition causing your sciatica.
+Be sure to ask any questions, so you clearly understand the procedure.
 The final decision to have surgery is yours to make.
-You may want to get a second opinion before deciding to have surgery as a treatment for sciatica.
+You may want to get a second opinion before deciding to have surgery as a sciatica treatment.
 Two surgeries that are commonly performed as treatments for sciatica are:

-- Discectomy: In this treatment for sciatica, surgery is performed that removes part or all of a disc that is herniated and is pressing on the sciatic nerve.
-A microdiscectomy is a minimally invasive procedure in which a very small incision is made and the surgeon uses small instruments and microscopic magnification.
+- Discectomy: In this sciatica surgery, the part or all of a disc that is herniated and is pressing on the sciatic nerve is removed.
+A microdiscectomy is a minimally invasive procedure in which a tiny incision is made, and the surgeon uses small instruments and microscopic magnification.
 Patients usually recover from minimally invasive surgery more quickly.

 - Laminectomy or Laminotomy: The lamina is the arch-type bony projection of the vertebra that protects the spinal cord.
 A laminotomy procedure removes a portion of the lamina; a laminectomy removes the entire lamina.
 These procedures are done as a treatment for sciatica to make more room in the spinal canal and remove pressure from the sciatic nerve.